 Programs Offered Through Organizational Development

-students the basics of bedside patient care, with emphasis on Geriatrics and Long
+are designed to offer students the basics of bedside patient care, with emphasis on

-Term Care principles.
-Participants who successfully complete the course will meet
+Geriatrics and Long Term Care principles.
+Participants who successfully complete the course

-state requirements to sit for the Tennessee nurse assistant certification exam.
-We
+will meet state requirements to sit for the Tennessee or Virginia nurse assistant certification exam.

-to follow.
+In Tennessee, this course contains 60 hours of classroom time with 40 hours of supervised clinical time to follow.
 Evening and daytime courses are offered.
-For more information about the
+For more information about the Tennessee program go to TN CNA.

 MSHA Nurse Intern II Program